benedekrozemberczki/shapley/README.md

 **[Documentation](https://shapley.readthedocs.io)** | **[External Resources](https://shapley.readthedocs.io/en/latest/notes/resources.html)**

-*Shapley* is a general Python library for evaluating binary classifiers in a machine learning ensemble.
+*Shapley* is a Python library for evaluating binary classifiers in a machine learning ensemble.

-<p align="justify">The library consists of various dynamic and temporal geometric deep learning, embedding, and spatio-temporal regression methods from a variety of published research papers.
-In addition, it consists of an easy-to-use dataset loader and iterator for dynamic and temporal graphs, gpu-support.
-It also comes with a number of benchmark datasets with temporal and dynamic graphs (you can also create your own datasets).</p>
+<p align="justify">The library consists of various methods to compute (approximate) the Shapley value of players in weighted voting games.
+We covered widely know approximation methods from well knwon research papers.
+There are also functionalities to identify the heterogeneity of the player pool.
+In addition, it comes with a detailed documentation, 100% test coverage and illsutrative examples..</p>

 --------------------------------------------------------------------------------